A module-theoretic interpretation of quantum expansion formula

-\end{enumerate} \end{theorem} We show the map $v_\gamma$ coincides with the map $v$ in \cite{Huang2021AnEF}.
-As a consequence, we obtain the following result. \begin{theorem} The quantum cluster variable asssociated with $M(w)$ can be expressed by
+\end{enumerate} \end{theorem} We show that the map $v_\gamma$ coincides with the map $v$ in \cite{Huang2021AnEF}.
+As a consequence, we obtain the following result. \begin{theorem} The quantum cluster variable associated with $M(w)$ can be expressed by

+\end{theorem} Cluster multiplication formulas play an important role in cluster theory and have attracted significant attention.
+In the context of acyclic cluster algebras, Sherman and Zelevinsky~\cite{zbMATH02150997} first established such formulas for rank~2 cluster algebras of finite and affine types, which were later extended to the affine type $A_2^{(1)}$ by Cerulli~\cite{zbMATH06119057}.
+Caldero and Keller~\cite{CalderoKeller2008} then constructed cluster multiplication formulas for finite types.
+This result was subsequently generalized to acyclic types by Xiao and Xu~\cite{XiaoXu2010}, as well as Xu~\cite{zbMATH05678490}.
+In the framework of acyclic quantum cluster algebras, Ding and Xu~\cite{zbMATH06102811} first obtained cluster multiplication formulas for the Kronecker case.
+Later, Bai, Chen, Ding, and Xu~\cite{zbMATH07074193} extended this result to the affine type $A_2^{(2)}$.

-\end{theorem} The relationship between skein algebras and quantum cluster algebras was established in \cite{Muller2016}.
+The relationship between skein algebras and quantum cluster algebras was established in \cite{Muller2016}.
 In this framework, the multiplication formulas admit a natural interpretation via the bijection between arcs and cluster variables.
-We explicitly describe the multiplication formulas by identifying the strings of modules that appear in the resulting expressions.
+We explicitly describe the multiplication formulas by identifying the strings of the modules appearing in the resulting expressions.
 For the Kronecker case, \cite{CANAKCI2020105132} provided an expansion formula for quantum cluster variables in the corresponding quantum cluster algebra using a different approach.
 They introduce a direct method to compute the map $v$ via symmetric difference.
 Although the two maps are not identical, it can be shown that they yield the same expansion formula.